chenabnavalkha/chenabnavalkha.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD candidate at MIT’s Department of Urban Studies and Planning.
-My research focuses on political economy of housing and urban development, with particular nterest in how grassroots actors negotiate and contest transformations in the governance of housing and cities, and how social movements and tenant organizers formulate and advance visions of more just societal futures.
+My research focuses on the political economy of housing and urban development, with a particular focus on how ordinary residents negotiate and contest transformations in the governance of housing and cities, and how social movements and tenant organizers formulate and advance visions of more just societal futures.

 Part of my work focuses on understanding how digital real estate technologies impact the landlord-tenant relationship, facilitate global flows of housing investment, and affect the experience of residents.
 I take a multidisciplinary approach, drawing from scholarship in political economy, urban planning, geography, and history, with particular attention to local context and histories of racism and racialization in access to urban space and housing.